vispz/psvishnu91.github.io/_posts/ml_notes/2022-11-10-entropy-kld.md

 > [This medium blog post](https://towardsdatascience.com/entropy-how-decision-trees-make-decisions-2946b9c18c8)
 > works through examples that might be instructive.

-Entropy is a positive real number.
+Entropy is a non-negative real number.
 Entropy is bounded between 0 and 1 when there are only two outcomes.
 However, if there are more outcomes it can be greater than 1.
 In ML parlance, for a binary output variable `Y`, entropy can be at most 1 but for a multiclass setup, it can be greater than 1.